NetworkConfiguration/dhcpcd/BUILDING.md

 For Valgrind, it needs to unlink the pipe files which it can't do anyway as it's dropped permissions.
 Otherwise it works fine.

+Enable libpcap support with --with-libpcap.
+This should only be done on systems that lack the needed kernel hooks as libpcap does not support a write filter and is vulnerable if the application is exploited.

 ## Init systems
 We try and detect how dhcpcd should interact with system services at runtime.
 If we cannot auto-detect how do to this, or it is wrong then